PUMA Deviate NITRO Elite 3 Running Shoe Review

 Cons

-The PUMA Deviate NITRO Elite 3 delivers excellent energy return thanks to its NITROFOAM ELITE midsole made of A-TPU foam.
-Both the heel and forefoot offer great rebound, making the shoe feel bouncy and responsive.
+The PUMA Deviate NITRO Elite 3 has excellent energy return thanks to its NITROFOAM ELITE midsole made of A-TPU foam.
+Both the heel and forefoot offer solid rebound, making the shoe feel bouncy and responsive.
 This makes it a solid option for race efforts and high-speed sessions.

 Pros